arorark77/arorark77.github.io/02-Homework/README.md

-# Portfolio Website using Bootstrap Freameowrk
+# Portfolio Website using Bootstrap Framework

 ## Project Description

-Main Objective of the project was to construct 3 page responsive website using Bootstrap faramework.
-Some of the addition requirements for successful completion of project was to
+Main Objective of the project was to construct 3 page responsive website using Bootstrap framework.
+Some of the additional requirements for successful completion of project was to

     -   Use Semantic html
     -   validate html code to make sure html is valid